 If a predator got into a coop, any holes need to be patched.
 If it is a door or lock situation-fix it.
 If the birds were not put in at night, they need to be put in from now on.
 If it was an overhead attack, netting or fishing line needs to be installed.

-Even of we all have different types of poultry, live in deferent locations, and have different predators, I think most of us have the same goal: To allow our poultry to live their lives without being injured or killed by a predator.
+Even if we all have different types of poultry, live in deferent locations, and have different predators, I think most of us have the same goal: to allow our poultry to live their lives without being injured or killed by a predator.